From Cancer to Passion for Health and Wellness

 Learning from the experience

-The first lesson I took from cancer is the importance of keeping oneself informed and advocating for oneself.
-Being a researcher by profession, I devoured a clinical study after a study, I researched clinical trails and new developments in the science, and I immersed myself in the available literature on the illness and possible treatments.
-Of course I would never assume that I could know more that trained oncologists, but I wanted to be able to discuss my prognosis and treatment options with them, being equipped with at least a dose of knowledge and understanding.
+The first lesson from cancer is the importance of keeping myself informed and advocating for myself.
+As a researcher by profession, I devoured a clinical study after a study.
+I researched new developments in the science, and I immersed myself in the available literature on my illness .
+Of course, I would never assume that I could know more than trained oncologists.
+Still, I wanted to discuss my treatment options with them, equipped with some dose of knowledge and understanding.

-What followed from the research, was the realization that in order to stay healthy, I needed to change my lifestyle, starting with nutrition and becoming more physically active, working on my stress levels and prioritizing sleep and relaxation, and ending with optimizing my environment: clearing out the chemical toxins from my skincare and household cleaners and the like.
-I detoxed my house and consmetics, I embarked on a regular exercise program, I started meditating and doing yoga, and I build raised beds right outside my kitchen door and became an organic gardener.
+Having done all that research, I realized that in order to stay healthy, I had to change my lifestyle.
+The first step was nutrition and becoming more physically active.
+I also needed to work on curbing stress and prioritizing sleep and relaxation.
+Finally, I knew that I had to optimizie my environment.
+I set out to clear out the chemical toxins from my skincare and household cleaners and the like.
+Then, I detoxed my house and cosmetics.
+For the first time in my life, I embarked on a regular exercise program.
+Following the advice of my naturopath, I started meditating and practicing yoga.
+And I build raised beds right outside my kitchen door and became an organic gardener.

-Now, five years since my diagnosis, I am healthy, strong, and thriving, and ready to bring all I know and continue to learn to you.
+Now, five years since my diagnosis, and almost four since being in remission, I am healthy, strong, and thriving.
+And, if you’re willing to hear me out, I am committed to bring all that I know and continue to learn to you.
 I’ll share with you how I keep my home non-toxic, my body strong, my belly content with good food from my garden, and my skin and hair naturally beautiful.
 I will be blogging here about what I’ve learned during my journey.
-I also hope to learn from you about how you have changed your life for the better following an adversity.